st707311g/RSAvis3D/README.md

     $ python . -s SOURCE

 Parameters of RSAvis3D are modifiable by `-b`, `-m`, `-e`, and `-c` commands.
 If omitted, the parameters considered conditional on [the paper](https://doi.org/10.1186/s13007-020-00612-6) will be used.

+The intensity factor is proportional to the signal intensity of the output images.
+If the image is saturated, reduce the intensity factor.
+The default is 10.

 ## demonstration